pp4rs/DEPRECATED-installation-guide/docs/r.md

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

-    Choose “Edit” and append (i.e., do not overwrite the previous value):

-            ;C:\Path\to\program.exe

-    to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.
+    Choose “Edit”.

+    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, add:

+            ;C:\Program Files\R\R-3.4.1\bin
     Click on OK as often as needed.

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, with your relevant username *should* work:

-            ;C:\Program Files\R\R-3.4.1\bin

     After you have done this, open a **new** terminal and try and verify your install.